infchg/SecOps/README.md

 # Palo Alto Watch

-**Palo Alto Watch** is a series of  infos and scripts allowing detail Investigations in [Splunk] or Elastic, complementing the standard PA FireWall charts that already offer confortable traffic [summary].
+**Palo Alto Watch** is a series of  infos and scripts for deep FireWall Investigations in [Splunk] or Elastic,

+this brings many new details to the existing charts of the [standard] Palo Alto tool.